 That 19-year-old was none other than Michael Dell, founder of Dell Computer.

 This however meant a lot of cash was swallowed up into inventory without knowing when the next sale would come in.
-It slowed down company’s growth.
 Before long, his company ran short of cash and almost shut down as a result.

-Michael Dell decided to rethink the way they made sales.
+Michael Dell decided to rethink the way his company made sales.
 That’s when he began working on nurturing direct relationships with his customers.
 Once trust was established, he convinced them to pay him in advance before their computer was ready.

 The result?
-Dell Computer became one of the fastest growing companies, with its share prices roughly doubling almost every year in the 1990’s.
-By adopting the pay-in-advance customer-funded model, Michael Dell became a multi-billionaire.
+Dell Computer became one of the fastest growing companies, with its share prices roughly doubling almost every year in the 1990s.
+By adopting a customer-funded pay-in-advance model, Michael Dell became a multi-billionaire.